-- A person is allowed a deduction for expenditure that they incur in connection with the grant, maintenance, or extension of a patent if they- - (a) acquired the patent before 23 September 1997; and - (b) use the patent in deriving income in the tax year in which they incur the expenditure. - Link with subpart DA - (2) This section overrides the capital limitation.
+- A person is allowed a deduction for expenditure that they incur in connection with the grant, maintenance, or extension of a patent if they- - (a) acquired the patent before 23 September 1997; and - (b) use the patent in deriving income in the tax year in which they incur the expenditure.

+(2) This section overrides the capital limitation.
 The general permission must still be satisfied and the other general limitations still apply.